Beijing city fortifications: Dismantling

 The Imperial government of Qing China collapsed in 1911.
 Between 1912 and 1949, the Republic of China Beiyang government and Nationalist government all undertook minor deconstruction and adjustment work.
 When the Beijing circum-city railway was built in 1915, the sight towers at the northeast and southeast corners were dismantled and the side walls of the guard towers at these corners had arches built as passageways for trains.
 The barbican and sluice gates at Deshengmen, Andingmen, Chaoyangmen, and Dongzhimen were dismantled for the passage of trains.
 The barbican at Zhengyangmen was dismantled to ease traffic in the Qianmen area.
 Arches for trains were cut in the city walls near Hepingmen, Jianguomen, Fuxingmen and several other minor gates.
 The walls of the Imperial city were fully dismantled, except for the south to southwest section.

-The gate towers, watchtowers, and corner towers of the major gates of both the Inner city and Outer city were dismantled over time due to lack of funds for maintenance.
+The gate towers, watchtowers, and corner towers of the major gates of both the Inner City and Outer City were dismantled over time due to lack of funds for maintenance.
 But when the People's Republic of China was founded in 1949, the majority of the moats and gate towers were extant, albeit in a dilapidated state.

-In 1949 Beijing became the capital of the newly founded Communist government.
+In 1949, Beijing became the capital of the newly founded Communist government.
 Government-sponsored city planning studies showed that the remaining wall and moat structures were hindering traffic flow and were a barrier to expansion and development.
 The Outer city wall was completely dismantled in the 1950s, and the inner walls were torn down starting in 1953.

 Meanwhile, a debate was raging as to whether to keep or to dismantle the remaining city walls.
 Architect Liang Sicheng was a leading advocate for keeping the walls.
-He recommended cutting more arches to accommodate new roads that would serve increased traffic needs, and suggested building a giant circum-city public park immediately outside the city walls and moats to beautify the environment.
+He recommended cutting more arches to accommodate new roads that would serve increased traffic needs, and suggested building a giant public park immediately outside the city walls and moats to beautify the environment.
 Pro-keep supporters included Redologist Yu Pingbo, then Department of Culture Vice Minister Zheng Zhenduo and many Soviet city planners then in the country.
 The pro-keep contingent was silenced by political pressure, and by the end of the Great Leap Forward (1958–1961), the Outer city wall was completely dismantled and the Inner wall was halved in length.